ChewKeanHo/AutomataCI/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: "Bug Report"
-about: "use for reporting bug/gitches regarding the repository."
+about: "To report a bug or gitches regarding about the project."
 labels: "Bug, Discussion"
 ---